Study Communications Overview

 International students who enjoy promoting and selling products should seek an advertising concentration.
 Students studying advertising learn to create inventive and strategic advertisements and advertising campaigns.
 Some schools may require students to co-study fields such as marketing, business, and psychology to fully understand how people climb the pyramid of awareness, desire, and buying and how the advertiser can use media channels such as TV, radio, newspapers, magazines and the Internet to persuade consumers.
 Students who decide to take the advertising track can find career opportunities as an advertising specialist, creative director, media planner, marketing specialist, media buyer, copy writer, media sales representative and more.

 Students who want to study advertising in the US should consider colleges with strong marketing and graphic design programs.
 The University of Pennsylvania includes extra classes in commercial design.
 The University of Texas offers a masters degree and PhD in advertising and students have the option of completing a dual degree in both advertising and business.
 Other colleges with significant advertising programs are Ashford University, University of Illinois, Boston College, Carnegie Mellon University, College of William and Mary, Washington University, and Yale University.

 Imagine the world from the perspective of a journalist, a public relations specialist, an advertiser.
-Imagine the symbols, the emotions, the words, the breaths—everything that makes up the communication you crave for each day.
+Imagine the symbols, the emotions, the words—everything that makes up the communication you crave each day.
 In the expanding and ever-changing field of communications, international students will find the highlight of media convergence, online media, and social media in the best schools for communication in the US while still holding sacred the integrity of the communications world before it was connected through the Internet.
 With a communications degree, students can engage every city, country and culture, making the big world small and the small world big and connecting the world through communication.